 Lapland is the real life winter wonderland, blessed with snow six months a year.
-It might be best known as the home of Santa Claus, but this subarctic region has much more to offer, even virtually.
+It might be best known as the home of Santa Claus, but this subarctic region has much more to offer than Christmas cheer.

 Here’s our alternative guide to Lapland, which doesn’t revolve around the white-bearded man.